Il contenuto di questa pagina richiede una nuova versione di Adobe Flash Player.

 Calalou: soup made of herbs, vegetables, pork and crab.

-Chiquetaille de morue: chopped and grilled cod, served with vinaigrette.
+Chiquetaille de morue: chopped and grilled cod, served with a dressing.

-Colombo: is a powder type used to curry dishes of meat or fish
+Colombo: is a curry type powder used to cook up meat or fish

 Crabe farci : land crab stuffed with a spicy filling.

-Féroce : avocado, cod, cassava flour and chilli.
+Féroce : avocado, cod, cassava flour and chilli's.

-Flan de Coco : it 'a dessert made from milk and coconut
+Flan de Coco : a dessert made from milk and coconut

 Ouassou: freshwater prawns, very tasty.

-Paté en pot: soup consistent with sheep innards and vegetables
+Paté en pot: soup made with sheep innards and vegetables

-Sauce chien: a light sauce that accompanies meat or fish grilled, slightly spicy
+Sauce chien: a sauce/infusion that accompanies grilled meat or fish, slightly spicy

-Sorbet: coconut, the guyava or passion fruit, the home-made sorbets are a specialty to taste
+Sorbet: coconut, guyava or passion fruit, the home-made sorbets are a speciality.

 Tinain: green bananas to be cooked like potatoes.

-Ti-nain morue: typical Creole dish of dried cod and banana.
+Ti-nain morue: typical Creole dish of dried cod and green banana.

 Rum and distilleries